-The EN 301 549 ‘accessibility requirements of products and ICT services to public procurement in Europe resulted from the European Commission’s mandate.
-It aimed to develop a European standard of functional accessibility requirements in public procurement of ICT products and services, to ensure that they were accessible to all.
+EN 301 549 accessibility requirements of products and ICT services to public procurement in Europe resulted from the European Commission’s mandate.
+It aimed to develop a European standard of functional accessibility requirements in the public procurement of ICT products and services.
+Also to ensure that they were accessible to all.
 Spain and Germany adopted the EN301549, and it has been their standard since then.

 In November 2019, the new version 3.1.1 was approved, and it entered into force when it was published in the Official Journal of the European Union on April 23, 2020.
 Norway and France embraced the changes made to the EN301549 and put them into action.

-As the directive regulates the accessibility requirements of certain products and services in Europe, it must be transposed into all European member states’ legislation before June 28, 2022.
-To date, the EN301549 is being complied with by public sectors in Italy and Ireland.
+As the directive regulates.
+The accessibility requirements of certain products and services in Europe must adapt before June 28, 2022.
+To date, the EN301 549 is being complied by public sectors in Italy and Ireland.
 As well as other non-governmental and mobile applications’ websites.

 Compliance guidelines: every European Union states.